Confining potential in holographic bottom-up QCD from WKB: Bottom-up approach to D3/D7 model

-where we have performed the standard Boguliobov transformation $\psi(z)=e^{\frac{1}{2}B(z)}\,u(z)$.
-The plot for the Schrodinger-like modes $u_n(z)$, and the Regge trajectories for the D3/D7 and the reconstructed WKB models are depicted in Fig. \ref{fig:four}.
+where we have performed the standard Bogoliubov transformation $\psi(z)=e^{\frac{1}{2}B(z)}\,u(z)$.
+The plot for Schrödinger-like modes $u_n(z)$ and Regge trajectories for D3/D7 for the reconstructed WKB model is shown in Fig. \ref{fig:four}.

-As we mentioned in the last section, for the D3/D7 system, we used the $\rho$ meson mass to fix the slope $a=0.3$ GeV$^2$.
+As we mentioned in the last section, for the D3/D7 system, we used the $\rho$ meson mass to fix the slope as $a=0.3$ GeV$^2$.
 This value was also used to fix the effective wall $z_\text{cutoff}$, according to the expression \eqref{cutoff}.
-The summary of the masses for the $\rho$ radial trajectory is given in table \ref{tab:one}.
-We have compared the WKB reconstructed outcomes with the Hardwall and D3/D7.
+The summary of the masses for the $\rho$ radial trajectory is given in Table \ref{tab:one}.
+We have compared the WKB-reconstructed outcomes with those for the hardwall and D3/D7 cases.
 In the reconstructed case, the ground state $\rho(770)$ emerges with a relative error smaller than $3\%$.
+Recall that the RKR formula does not give rise to an isospectral potential whose spectrum is $M_n^2$.
+The matching condition is performed at the large-$z$ limit \cite{MartinContreras:2023eft}.

-The Hardwall model, which also obeys a quadratic in $n$ behavior, increases faster than the D3/D7 and the reconstructed models since the behavior of the zeroes spectrum of the Bessel function of the first kind determines the masses.
+The hardwall model, which also exhibits quadratic behavior in $n$, increases faster than the D3/D7 and reconstructed models, since the behavior of the Bessel zeroes spectrum $\alpha_{1,n}$ determines the masses.
 For higher excitations, the quadratic behavior deviates from the expected linear tendency observed for light-unflavored mesons.